ChilliRoger/NOTA/README.md

 ### For Election Hosts

+1. **Sign Up / Login**:
+   - Go to `/login`
+   - Create an account with email and password (min 6 characters)
+   - Or login if you already have an account

-1. **Create an Election**:
+2. **Create an Election**:
    - Click "Host an election"
    - Enter election title
    - Add positions and candidates
-   - Click "Create" to generate a private link
+   - Click "Create Election" to generate a shareable link

-2. **Share the Link**:
+3. **Share the Link**:
    - Copy the generated election link
    - Share it with voters via WhatsApp, email, etc.

-3. **Close Election & Download Results**:
+   - Voters must be logged in to vote

+4. **View Results**:
-   - Use the `closeElection` API to close voting
+   - Go to "My Elections"
+   - Click on your election
+   - View vote counts
-   - Download results as Excel file using the `downloadResultsAsXLSX` utility
+   - Download results as Excel

 ### For Voters

-1. **Vote in an Election**:
+1. **Login**:
-   - Click "Vote in election" or open the election link directly
+   - Open the election link shared by the host
-   - Enter your phone number (E.164 format, e.g., +919876543210)
-   - Click "Send OTP"
-   - Enter the OTP received
+   - If not logged in, click "Go to Login"
+   - Sign up or login with your email

+2. **Vote**:
-   - Select your candidates
+   - Select your candidates for each position
-   - Click "Submit vote"
+   - Click "Submit Vote"
+   - Vote is submitted anonymously (only email hash is stored)

+3. **Duplicate Prevention**:
+   - Each email can only vote once per election
+   - If you try voting again, you'll see an error message

 ---